wrfchem-leeds/WRFotron/docs/source/auto_simulation.rst

     - :code:`main.bash` = 48 hours, 64 cores, 2GB/process (run in parallel).
     - :code:`post.bash` = 48 hours, 4 cores, 12GB/process (run in parallel).

+- Analyse output using Python.
+For those new to Python, I have a `introductory course <https://github.com/wrfchem-leeds/python-scripts/tree/master/introduction_to_python>`_.